PersonalBeast/SS-record/README.md

-# Screen Recorder with PyQt6
+# Simple Screen Recorder
 This Python application enables users to record their screen with the option to select from multiple monitors.
-It utilizes PyQt6 for the GUI, OpenCV for video processing, and MSS for screen capturing, offering a simple yet powerful screen recording tool.
+In main.py it utilizes PyQt6 for the GUI, OpenCV for video processing, and MSS for screen capturing, offering a simple yet powerful screen recording tool.

 # Features
 Multi-Monitor Support: Choose which monitor you want to record from a simple dropdown.